Blue LED

 No connection - LED flashing blue and red

 Talk 8 LED will flash blue and red if a firmware update has failed.
-If this happens, disconnect and reconnect the CAT5 cable from the unit and allow Talk 8 to reboot.
+If this happens, power cycle the Zone.

 This LED sequence will also occur if Talk 8 is receiving power, but not receiving connection from a Zone.
 For example, if Talk 8 has been plugged into any RJ45 port other than the two specified Paging Station inputs on the Zone rear panel.